scienmanas/CertiMailer/README.md

 - [ ] Support for both template pdf and png
 - [x] Add a GUI probably a tkinter or shell maybe a data uploading option too
 - [x] console for sending confirmation
-- [ ] Retrying to those not sent, maintain list
+- [x] Retrying to those not sent, maintain list
-- [ ] Read mail by api and check if mail not send is received when sender id is wrong (thinking, not confirmed)

 Add commands:
 chmod +x certimailer.sh
 ./certimailer.sh

+add documentation for differennt domain names don't cancel timeout is already there 60s ec